 Through the disruptive technologies, we can gain information and intelligence we did not have before, share it more quickly, communicate it through new means, improve understanding of the causes of disasters, enhance early warning systems, respond to emergencies more efficiently, save lives where it used to be impossible, assess damage in new ways and add to the knowledge base of the social behaviours and economic impacts after a crisis strikes.
 These innovations can also help us to define where to prioritize scarce resources.

-Several CBi Member Networks have also started to pilot innovative approaches and technologies.
-For example, the Member Network in the Philippines, the Philippine Disaster Resilience Foundation, launched the world’s first private sector–operated Emergency Operations Centre.
-The Mexico network, led by the Centro Nacional de Apoyo para Contingencias Epidemiológicas (CENACED), developed a mobile application for matching disaster recovery needs with monetary and in-kind support as well as volunteers.
-The Sri Lanka network, led by the Asia Pacific Alliance for Disaster Management, Sri Lanka (APAD-SL), worked with a local taxi hailing mobile application called PickMe to incorporate an SOS feature for rescuing stranded people.
+Several CBi Member Networks have started to pilot innovative approaches and new technologies.
+For example, the Member Network in the Philippines, the Philippine Disaster Resilience Foundation (PDRF), launched the world’s first private sector–operated Emergency Operations Centre using GIS technology among others.
+The Mexico network, led by the Centro Nacional de Apoyo para Contingencias Epidemiológicas y Desastres (CENACED), developed a mobile application for matching disaster recovery needs with monetary and in-kind support as well as volunteers.
+The Sri Lanka network, led by the Asia Pacific Alliance for Disaster Management, Sri Lanka (A-PAD SL), worked with a local taxi hailing mobile application called PickMe to incorporate an SOS feature for rescuing stranded people.

-To learn more about the workstream and get engaged, please reach out to email@example.com.
+To learn more about CBi’s innovation work and partnering opportunities, please reach out to email@example.com.

 Photo: UNDP Maldives and DJI